PeterL328/SlitherIO-AI/README.md

 # SlitherIO-AI
-Using Tensorflow to train a program to play SlitherIO
+Using Neural-evolution of Augmenting Topologies and OpenAI gym to train an AI to play SlitherIO